Can CrossFit make you sore? Absolutely.

 Errors that I see as most common culprits in this issue:

-- Slowing your descent too much from a pull-up (or muscle-up).
+- Slowing your descent too much from a pull-up (or muscle-up) or barbell coming from shoulder height.
 There is a fine line that we teach that is between dropping from the top and turning it into a 3 second descent.
 Show control on the way down through an active shoulder complex.

 - Doing a higher level of difficulty movement than your body (and your training capacity) is ready for.